 SPECIAL NOTE: International Driver's License Scams

 Individuals or companies not authorized to issue International Driving Permits often sell fakes on websites, through unsolicited mail, and in person for prices ranging from $60-$400.
 International Driver's License, these are worthless and if caught trying to use one in the U.S., you could face legal problems to include fines, arrest, imprisonment, and court appearances.
 Some of these marketers of International Driver's Licenses falsely claim:

-You may wish to bring some small native gifts to exchange with seminar members, military sponsors, and civilian sponsors.
+Gift Giving: You may wish to bring some small native gifts to exchange with seminar members, sponsors, and classmates.

 TELEPHONE: (717) 245-4830 / FAX: (717) 245-4617

 Point of contact for this document is Mr. Emilio Montañez, DSN 242-3371, or commercial phone 717 245-3371.
 Fax is 717 245-4617 and the mailing address is 122 Forbes Avenue, Carlisle, PA 17013-5239.
 Email address is: firstname.lastname@example.org